jamesdolezal/biscuit/README.md

 [Journal](https://www.nature.com/articles/s41467-022-34025-x) | [ArXiv](https://arxiv.org/abs/2204.04516)

-_**What does BISCUIT do?** Bayesian Inference of Slide-level Confidence via Uncertainty Index Thresholding (BISCUIT) is a uncertainty quantification and thresholding schema used to separate deep learning classification predictions on whole-slide images (WSIs) into low- and high-confidence.
+_**What does BISCUIT do?** Bayesian Inference of Slide-level Confidence via Uncertainty Index Thresholding (BISCUIT) is an uncertainty quantification and thresholding schema used to separate deep learning classification predictions on whole-slide images (WSIs) into low- and high-confidence.
 Uncertainty is estimated through dropout, which approximates sampling of the Bayesian posterior, and thresholds are determined on training data to mitigate data leakage during testing._

 ## Requirements
 - Python >= 3.7